karthikairasu/React-Learning/React.md

             };
         }, []);

+    4. Clean Up Resources on Unmount

+        When your component is removed, you should clean up things like:

+        - Subscriptions

+        - Timers/Intervals

+        - Event listeners

+        - WebSocket connections

 ## 4. Higher Order Component
    - An HOC is a function that takes a component as an argument and returns a new component with enhanced functionality.
 HOCs do not modify the original component passed into them.
 Instead, they create a new component by wrapping the original component within it.